 The entry for Janet in the “Book of Remembrance of the pioneer women of the Portland Bay district” including a photograph is found here http://www.slv.vic.gov.au/vicpamphlets/1/4/4/doc/vp1442-007-0000.shtml

 Henry DOWN: Died 4 July 1914 at Port Fairy.
 Henry Down arrived in Victoria around 1856 aged twenty-one and his first employment was at Yambuk.
 He was then appointed manager of St Helen’s were he displayed successful farming practices.
-He purchased his own land at Coddrington and continued his success.
+He purchased his own land at Codrington and continued his success.
 Henry married twice.
 His first wife, Susan Dawe was the mother of all of Henry’s six children.
 She passed away in 1893 and Henry married the widow of Mr William Cain.
 Henry returned twice to the north of England to visit his two brothers, both coal miners.

 James FRY: Died 26 July 1914 at Broadwater.
 James Fry was born in Gloucestershire, England in 1830.
 He married Sarah Brown in 1853, in Gloucestershire.
 They left England in 1857 aboard Chance bound for Port Fairy.
 He set up a business as a plasterer in the town and was deeply involved in the Oddfellows and the Farmers Rest Lodge.
 He even built a lodge room at Broadwater for the Farmers Rest masons, at his own expense.
 James and Sarah had eleven children and Sarah predeceased James in 1907.

 Silias SMITH: Died 5 July 1915 at Hamilton.
 Silias Smith was born in Somerset, England in 1824.
 He arrived in Hobart in 1855 and then in 1857, sailed for Portland, settling in the Narrawong area.
-Silias worked in the horticultural field and had great knowledge in both this and general agriculture.
+Silias worked in the horticultural field and had great knowledge of both this and general agriculture.
 In later life, he lived with his married daughter in Heywood and later in Hamilton.

 Bridget McCARTHY: Died 16 July 1916 at Crossley.
 Born in Ireland around 1835, Mrs Bridget O’Brien arrived in Victoria in the mid-1850s.
 Bridget and her husband Patrick O’Brien lived at Crossley for many years before leasing their land and moving to Port Fairy North.
 The O’Brien’s had four children but lost three of them at a young age.
 They had one son John survive them.